mam1/Pcon/README.md

 In one implementation I am driving AQY212GH PhotoMOS relays connected to 5 propeller IO pins.
 The PhotoMOS relays are rated at 60 V AC/DC 1.1 A. These relays come in a 4-pin DIP package.
 They work great to control 24 V zone valves.
 The second instance is driving a Parallax Digital IO board which can control 8, 120 VAC 8 A loads and accept input from 8 sensors.

-The code was developed on a Parallax C3 making use of flash memory and the SD card.
+The code was developed in c using SimpleIDE.
+The development platform is a Parallax C3 making use of flash memory and the SD card.
 A DS3231 real time clock module is connected to the C3's i2c bus (pins 28,29) to provide a time reference.
 The DS3231 module, the AQY212GH relays and terminals for the external connections are mounted on an additional board connected to the C3.
 ####Language:
 C - Propgcc
 ####Hardware: